facebook

 • Level 3: Requiring Very Substantial Support

-Early-onset autism is the hardest to diagnose because infant communication varies through the course of normal development.
+Early-onset autism is difficult to diagnose because infant communication varies throughout normal development.
 For instance, some babies may begin babbling at three weeks of age, while others may not make noise routinely until eight or nine weeks.
-Some babies may exhibit physical capabilities early, while others may not exhibit fine motor skill development until closer to being one year old.
+Some babies may exhibit physical capabilities early, while others may not develop fine motor skills until closer to one year old.
+One of the best tools parents have is journaling.
+Make notes about what behaviors your baby exhibits regarding physical movements, facial expressions, and response to stimuli.
+This will be useful information when you share your concerns at your baby’s next visit with the pediatrician.
+You still may not be able to get an official diagnosis, but the journal will provide important starting documentation.
+Being an informed parent is key.
+Early signs of autism between birth and six months of age are characterized by a child who:

 • Does not respond to parental interactions